 Instead, you will want to wash your steel fence by hand.
 Mix some dish detergent into your bucket filled with warm water until soap bubbles to the surface.

 Once this happens, you can get to work by dipping your cloth in and gently wiping the fence down.
 Be sure to start at the top and work your way down to the bottom to ensure you don’t get the lower parts of the fence dirty immediately after being cleaned!

 Once that’s done, scrape any hard-to-reach, ornamental places on your fence with the toothbrush.
 This will ensure you get moss, algae, dirt, and other grime off every part of the fence without missing any spots.

 Our composite fences are visually appealing and promote privacy in all areas of your life.
 They’re made of polyethylene but also reinforced with galvanized steel, preparing the way you want to clean them somewhat similar to the idea that you clean steel fences.
 Read on to learn more specifics on how to clean your simulated stone privacy fence!

 You’ll need these materials to clean a simulated stone fence:

 - Warm water

 While reinforced with steel, your simulated stone fence is made of more materials than a simple steel one would be.
-This means that you’re going to want to clean it by hand, as you would with a steel fence.
-However, you’ll need to use a special cleaner if you want to get the dirt and grime out of every nook and cranny.
+This means you will want to clean it by hand, as you would with a steel fence.
+However, you’ll need a special cleaner to remove the dirt and grime from every nook and cranny.

 After that, fill a second spray bottle with water and repeat these steps with the water!
-Doing this ensures that the acid from the vinegar will be removed from the fence and prevent any possibility of poor reactions with the metal over time.
-You don’t want the acid to discolor your beautiful simulated stone surface, after all!
+Doing this ensures that the acid from the vinegar will be removed from the fence and prevents any possibility of poor reactions with the metal over time.
+After all, you don’t want the acid to discolor your beautiful simulated stone surface!